Fokko/presentation-pydata-2018/presentation.md

 # Apache Airflow (incubating)

-- Programatically task based workflow scheduling
+- Programmatically task based workflow scheduling
 - Developed by Airbnb in 2015, moved to Apache in 2016
-- We love open source
 - {ETL, Machine Learning, Predictive, General} pipeline
-- Used by 120+ companies, among Airbnb, ING, Lyft, LinkedIn, Paypal, WePay, HBO and more
+- Used by 120+ companies, including Airbnb, ING, Lyft, LinkedIn, Paypal, Reddit and more
 - 462 contributors and growing
+- We love open source

 ---